7th Battalion, Lancashire Fusiliers: Egypt

 The 42nd Division settled into No 3 Section of the Suez Canal defences at Kantara until 4 August when a Turkish attack began the Battle of Romani.
 The division entrained for Pelusium.
 The following day the British sallied out from their entrenched positions to support the ANZAC Mounted Division in pursuing the enemy.
 However, the 42nd was untrained in desert conditions, and suffered badly from heat and thirst in the Sinai Desert: large numbers fell out and there were many deaths.
 The infantry pursuit was ineffective and the enemy retreated in good order.

 In December 1916, the Egyptian Expeditionary Force began its advance across Sinai to attack the Turkish forces in Palestine.
 42nd Division's units were protecting the lines of communication, and on 13 December took part in a practice attack.
 However, after reaching El Arish, the division received orders on 28 January 1917 to transfer to the Western Front.
-On 22 February it began embarking at Alexandria for Marseilles, landing on 27 February.
+On 22 February it began embarking at Alexandria for Marseille, landing on 27 February.